Skip to main content

 Key Streams

-International Skilled Worker, Saskatchewan Express Entry, Occupation In-Demand, Entrepreneur, Farm Owner/Operator
+International Skilled Worker, Saskatchewan Express Entry, Occupation In-Demand, plus entrepreneur and farm streams (confirm on SINP)

 Highlights

-SINP has one of the most accessible PNPs — the International Skilled Worker category allows applications from overseas without a job offer if your occupation is on the in-demand list.
-Points-based system (60/100 to qualify).
+SINP is often considered one of the more accessible PNPs: the International Skilled Worker category can allow applications from overseas without a job offer if your occupation is in demand.
+SINP uses a points grid and an in-demand occupation list that is updated periodically, so check current eligibility and pass marks on the SINP site.

 Processing Time